mathjax/MathJax-test/web/docs/source/installation.rst

 The MathJax installations will then be available in ``http://path-to-mathjax-test/MathJax-test/mathjax/`` and can be used when running testing instances.
-If you run ``make config`` again, the branches will be available in the task editor.
+If you run ``make config`` again, the branches will be listed in the known branches of the task editor.

 You may also want to look at ``mathjax/getMathJaxBranches.sh`` or ``web/docs/Makefile`` to get more specific commands to maintain the MathJax